minkezhang/giga/README.md

 `giga` is a concurrent file I/O library which seeks to ameliorate large-file memory problems.

 The way in which files are accessed in many languages is to essentially `mmap` the contents of the file into RAM -- but doing so with large files present memory allocation problems that do not have an easy solution.
-Moreover, as of this project, there is a sparsity of file libraries in the public which implements
-`File::insert()` and `File::delete()` abstractions -- if a file were to be treated as a string, repeatedly calling file operations which alters the file length will be very inefficient due to the implicit `memcpy` invocations.
-Finally, there is also a sparsity of file libraries which deal with _concurrent_ file operations, which is becoming an increasingly desired feature in today's multiprocessor environment.
+Moreover, as of this project, there is a sparsity of file libraries in the public which implements file `insert` and `delete` abstractions -- if a file were to be treated as a string, repeatedly calling file operations which alters the file length will be very inefficient due to the implicit `memcpy` invocations.
+Finally, there is also a sparsity of file libraries which deal with *concurrent* file operations, which is becoming an increasingly desired feature in today's multiprocessor environment.

 Thus, we need a file library which can:
 * read files in its entirety without needing to allocate the size of the file of memory space to do so,